OPS-E2E-PPE/VBA-Docs/api/Project.StartDriver.EffectiveDateDifference.md

 ## Remarks

 The **EffectiveDateDifference** property uses the effective calendar for manually scheduled tasks, which allows tasks to start and finish on non-working times.
 The StartDate and FinishDate arguments can be arbitrary dates.
-The property and arguments do not affect the task dates.
+The property and arguments don't affect the task dates.

-You can use the  **[EffectiveDateSubtract](Project.StartDriver.EffectiveDateSubtract.md)**, **[EffectiveDateAdd](Project.StartDriver.EffectiveDateAdd.md)**, and **EffectiveDateDifference** properties to calculate start and finish dates for manually scheduled tasks.
+Use the **[EffectiveDateSubtract](Project.StartDriver.EffectiveDateSubtract.md)**, **[EffectiveDateAdd](Project.StartDriver.EffectiveDateAdd.md)**, and **EffectiveDateDifference** properties to calculate start and finish dates for manually scheduled tasks.

 To calculate the date difference for an automatically scheduled task, where you can also specify the calendar, use the **[DateDifference](Project.Application.DateDifference.md)** method.

 ## Example